-The 2014 A6 seats five and comes standard with leather upholstery and heated, power-adjustable front seats.
-Available features include ventilated front seats, heated rear seats and a heated steering wheel.
-Reviewers say the A6’s front seats are comfortable and offer a wide range of adjustment for taller occupants.
-Some test drivers think the back seats are comfortable and spacious, but others write that the bottom cushions are too low, which means taller passengers might not have enough thigh support.
+The 2015 Audi A6 seats five and comes standard with leather upholstery and heated, power-adjustable front seats.
+Available features include ventilated front seats, a heated steering wheel and heated rear seats.
+Auto writers say the A6’s front seats are comfortable and offer a wide range of adjustment.
+They write that the rear seat provides generous headroom and more legroom than most rivals’ rear seat.
+However, they think the rear seat has a low seat cushion that doesn’t provide enough thigh support for taller passengers.

-- "All the seats are supportive and comfortable on long trips, while the backseat in particular offers more real-world legroom than most rivals." -- Edmunds
+- "The spacious backseat offers more real-world legroom than most rivals." -- Edmunds

-- "Tall drivers and passengers benefit from the A6's long seat tracks.
-The standard seat position is fairly low, and raising the seats quickly shrinks headroom." -- Consumer Guide (2013)
+- "Tall drivers and passengers benefit from the A6's long seat tracks." -- Consumer Guide (2013)

 - "The comfortable front seats include adjustment for seat-cushion length and four-way movable head restraints.
-In the rear, even six-foot passengers have adequate headroom under the sloping roof, but the seat cushion is low.
-Knee clearance is good, and foot room is adequate." -- Automobile Magazine (2012)
+In the rear, even six-foot passengers have adequate headroom under the sloping roof, but the seat cushion is low." -- Automobile Magazine (2012)

-The 2014 Audi A6 comes standard with a sunroof, tri-zone automatic climate control, a 10-speaker audio system, Bluetooth phone connectivity, satellite radio, an iPod interface and Audi’s MMI infotainment system, which controls many of the A6’s audio, climate and navigation functions.
-Available features include Bose or Bang & Olufsen audio systems, Bluetooth music streaming, four-zone automatic climate control, a backup camera, front and rear parking sensors, adaptive cruise control and a blind spot monitoring system.
+Standard features in the 2015 Audi A6 include tri-zone automatic climate control, a sunroof, a 10-speaker audio system, Bluetooth phone connectivity, satellite radio, an iPod interface and Audi’s MMI infotainment system.
+Available features include four-zone automatic climate control, Bose or Bang & Olufsen audio systems, Bluetooth audio streaming, a backup camera, front and rear parking sensors, adaptive cruise control and a blind spot monitoring system.
 A navigation system with Audi Connect is also available.
-With Audi Connect, the A6 functions as a wireless hotspot that can support up to eight Wi-Fi-enabled devices.
+Audi Connect provides a wireless hot spot that can support up to eight Wi-Fi-equipped devices.
 Audi Connect also enables the navigation system to display Google Earth satellite imagery.

-- "The [MMI] system boasts logical menus, crisp graphics and a touchpad to increase functionality, although we still prefer BMW's iDrive or Mercedes' COMAND for overall ease of use." -- Edmunds
+- "The system boasts logical menus and crisp graphics, and the ‘MMI navigation plus’ upgrade (standard on all except the base 2.0T Premium) includes a touchpad that can recognize fingertip scrawls.
+It's remarkably sophisticated, but we still prefer BMW's iDrive or Mercedes' COMAND for overall ease of use." -- Edmunds

 - "The highly styled and quiet-riding sedan offers so much technology that becoming familiar with all the features takes hours behind the wheel.
 Thankfully, the improved MMI control makes it easy to navigate most of the options." -- Popular Mechanics (2012)

-- "The A6's 14.1-cubic-foot trunk is on the small side, though the rear seat folds and features a pass-through when more space is needed." -- Edmunds
+- "The A6's 14.1-cubic-foot trunk is slightly below average for the segment, but we've found it generous in real-world testing, and the rear seatbacks both fold and offer a pass-through when more space is needed." -- Edmunds

-- "The trunk is roomy by absolute standards, but its usefulness is hurt by a somewhat narrow opening.
-We appreciate the fact that Audi includes strut-type lid hinges and spilt-folding rear seat backs as standard.
-Ditto the bag hooks, cargo tiedowns, and bumper-level load floor." -- Consumer Guide (2013)
+- "The trunk is roomy by absolute standards, but its usefulness is hurt by a somewhat narrow opening." -- Consumer Guide (2013)